 The primary role of the healthcare provider in managing low back pain, whether it be a physical therapist, chiropractor, or physician, should be to provide solid education.
 It is the practitioner’s job to convey the message that back pain, from time to time, is NORMAL and usually resolves itself without treatment.
 Just this education alone can be enough to decrease pain, as having false beliefs about pain is often enough to…you bet…exacerbate pain!

 It is important to convey the message that the spine is inherently strong and stable!
 While hands-on therapy may work sometimes for some people, helping the trainee self-manage by finding tolerable movements, restoring painful movements, encouraging him/her to continue training, and reducing the risk of future injuries are all pivotal areas that the healthcare provider can help with!

 Respect the Flare Up...Find Tolerable Movements

 Most of the time after the dreaded low back “tweak” many lifters will have a movement that the spine doesn’t tolerate well.
-For example, some people find themselves unable to flex their spine (bend forward) after a deadlift injury.
+For example, if you are experiencing lower back pain from deadlifting, it may hurt to bend forward, even a little bit.
 What you want to do in this case is realize this movement is highly sensitized and avoid it temporarily in the initial stages.